BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 ## How to continue from here?

-A_kind_of_esp32_OS_template is what its name says, just a working template.
+Esp32_web_ftp_telnet_server_template is what its name says, just a working template.
 A programmer is highly encouraged to add or change each piece of code as he or she sees appropriate for his or her projects.
+Esp32_web_ftp_telnet_server_template.ino is pretty comprehansive, small and easy to modify so it may be a good starting point.